jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # SP//dr
 Set: Crossover Vol. 2
 Even though its name is spelled differently it still counts as being "Spider" for the purpose of powers that reference the word "Spider", such as * Spider-Man *' s **Spider-People**.
-It's jsut how they spell in the future!
+It's just how they spell in the future!

 SP//dr must not have any wounds at the start of your turn in order for its **Genius** power to trigger.
-So even if **Rege
+So even if **Regeneration** heals SP//dr's last wound, you won't get to draw from **Genius** that turn.

 # Spider-Gwen
 Set: Legacy